uber/orbit/.github/pull_request_template.md

 ## How Has This Been Tested?

 Please explain how this patch was tested.
-E.g. unit tests, integration tests, manual tests).
+E.g. unit tests, integration tests, manual tests.